Why Do Cats Knead

 Did you know that cats have scent glands in the pads of their cute, fluffy little paws?
 And that they have a habit of marking their territory with their scent?

-By kneading a soft, comfy surface, they’re also marking it as theirs.
+When they knead with their paws on a soft, comfy surface, they’re also marking it as theirs.
 According to How Stuff Works, your little furry friend has likely marked you and just about every soft object in their territory they can get their paws on.
 Your cat wants the whole world, especially other felines, to know what’s hers, and she will mark her territory as often as needed.
 Plus, she’s returning the affection you’re showing her.

 Be proud to carry the scent of her feline majesty...and be happy your cat didn’t choose other methods to mark you as theirs.
 The ones that would leave you wet and smelly.